 - 1. Students will communicate effectively in professional scientific formats. - 2.
-Students will think critically when they read professional literature, solve problems, and when they design and conduct experiments and interpret their data. - 3.
-Students will acquire a general knowledge of the natural and social sciences as related to environmental problems. - 4.
+Students will think critically when they read professional literature, solve problems, and when they design and conduct experiments and interpret their data.

+- 3. Students will acquire a general knowledge of the natural and social sciences as related to environmental problems. - 4.
 Students will demonstrate awareness of their responsibilities by examining and developing standards of ethics and integrity appropriate for professionals, respecting the diversity of life, and contributing to the welfare of their community and ecosystem. - 5.
 Students will be prepared to pursue advanced study in graduate and professional schools, or to acquire careers in environmentally related professions such as with government agencies, environmental consulting firms, advocacy groups, or law school.

-MAJOR: Environmental Studies major shall consist of 36 hours including the following:
+MAJOR: Environmental Studies major shall consist of 32 hours including the following:

-ENVIRONMENTAL STUDIES CORE
+ENVIRONMENTAL STUDIES REQUIREMENTS

-- BIO 1104 Biology Concepts or BIO 1214, Principles of Biology I
+BIO 1104 Biology Concepts or BIO 1214, Principles of Biology I

-- 2124 Botany

-- 3234 Principles of Ecology
+3234 Principles of Ecology

+ENG 2013 Literature and the Environment

-- ENS 1013 Introduction to Environmental Studies
+ENS 1013 Introduction to Environmental Studies

-- 3013 Environmental Ethics
+1023 Environmental Science

-- 3033 Environment, Natural Resources, and Community
+3033 Environment, Natural Resources, and Community

-- 4003 Environmental Studies Thesis
+4003 Environmental Studies Thesis

-- GEO 2043 Physical Geography
+4103 Land Use and Place

-- PLS 3043 Public Policy
+PLS 3043 Public Policy or SOC 2013, Social Problems

-- SOC 1013 Introduction to Sociology
+SOC 1013 Introduction to Sociology